dericko/dericko.github.io/zabout.md

 _Teaching Assistant_ - CIS120: Programming Languages and Techniques I

-> This fall, I'll be leading weekly recitations of 10-20 students.
+> This fall, I'll be co-leading weekly recitations of 20 students.
 I hope to learn new ways of approaching problems by guiding others and by working with a brilliant team of TAs.
 It's gonna be a blast!

 _iOS Software Engineer Intern_ - Capvision Partners, Shanghai, China